Classical and Quantum Mechanics via Lie algebras: The zeroth law: Thermal states

 (iii) We emphasize that the extensive quantities $H$ and $X_j$ are independent of the intensive quantities $T$ and $\alpha$, while $S$, defined by \gzit{3-2}, is an extensive quantity defined only when values for the intensive quantities are prescribed.
 From \gzit{3-2} it is clear that values also depend on the particular state a system is in.
 It is crucial to distinguish between the quantities $H$ or $X_j$, which are part of the definition of the system but independent of the state (since they are independent of $T$ and $\alpha$), and their values $\ol{H}=\< H \>$ or $\ol{X}_j=\< X_j \>$, which change with the state.

-(iv) In thermodynamics, the interest is restricted to the values of the thermal variables. in statistical mechanics, the values of the thermal variables determine a state of the microscopic system.
+(iv) In thermodynamics, the interest is restricted to the values of the thermal variables.
+In statistical mechanics, the values of the thermal variables determine a state of the microscopic system.
 In particular, the knowledge of the intensive variables allows one to compute the values \gzit{e.thermal} of {\em arbitrary} microscopic quantities, not only the extensive ones.
 Of course, these values don't give information about the position and momentum of individual particles but only about their means.
 For example, the mean velocity of an ideal monatomic gas at temperature $T$ turns out to be $\<\vv\> = 0$, and the mean velocity-squared is $\<\vv^2\> =3\kbar T$.
+(We don't derive these relations here; usually they are obtained from a starting point involving the Boltzmann equation.)

 (v) A general Gibbs state has an incredibly high complexity.
 Indeed, in the classical case, the specification of an arbitrary Gibbs state for 1 mole of a pure, monatomic substance such as Argon requires specifying the entropy $S$, a function of $6N_A \approx 36 \cdot 10^{23}$ degrees of freedom.
 In comparison, a global equilibrium state of Argon is specified by three numbers $T,p$ and $\mu$, a local equilibrium state by three fields depending on four parameters (time and position) only, and a microlocal equilibrium state by three fields depending on seven parameters (time, position, and momentum).
 Thus global, local, and microlocal equilibrium states form a small minority in the class of all Gibbs states.
 It is remarkable that this small class of states suffices for the engineering accuracy description of all macroscopic phenomena.